 Homework 10%

-First quiz 20%
+First quiz 30%

 Second quiz 30%

-Third quiz 40%
+Third quiz 30%

 Each homework assignment will be assigned the same weight for grading purposes.
 Students taking the class pass/fail must achieve a grade of "D" or higher to get a "Pass".
 There is no possibility of earning extra credit or of changing the above weights.
-Any questions about grades, grading curves, etc. should be addressed to me via the course e-mail the complete quiz to me (not your teaching assistant) within ten days of the quiz date.
-Include a memo which legibly and fully explains your contention.
-Quiz re-grade requests must also be accompanied by a signed re-grade request form which will be available on the course website following each quiz.
+Any questions about grades, grading curves, etc. should be addressed to me via the course e-mail

+Quiz Regrades: If you believe your quiz is incorrectly graded, submit a Regrade Request Form, available on the course website, to me (not your teaching assistant) within ten days of the quiz date.
 Quizzes which have been altered in any way will not be re-graded, the quiz score will be changed to a zero and the appropriate judicial panel will be notified.

 ONLY QUIZZES WRITTEN IN PEN WILL BE ACCEPTED FOR A RE-GRADE.